rhit-netsos/netsec-public/syllabus.md

 ### Recommended textbook

-However, there must be a resource that shines away from the competition; in this case, it is "Internet Security: A Hands-on Approach" by Wenliang Du.
+However, there must be a resource that shines away from the competition; in this case, it's "Internet Security: A Hands-on Approach" by Wenliang Du.
 This is a great textbook that covers most of what we will go through in this class in a way that covers both theory and practice, so I recommend that you purchase a copy of this book and keep it with you for later-on reference in your career.